KPMP/wsi-worker/README.md

 # WSI Worker

-This script converts one SVS to a DZI pyramid and links the converted assets into the DPR's file structure.
+This script converts one SVS to a DZI pyramid, links the converted assets into the DPR's file structure, and updates the DPR database.

 ## Building the Docker Image
 1. Build the base image in `docker/wsi-worker-base`